-- queues (Iterable) Initial list/tuple or dict of queues. - create_missing (bool) By default any unknown queues will be added automatically, but if this flag is disabled the occurrence of unknown queues in wanted will raise KeyError. - ha_policy (Sequence, str) Default HA policy for queues with none set. - max_priority (int) Default x-max-priority for queues with none set.
+- queues (Iterable) Initial list/tuple or dict of queues. - create\missing (bool) By default any unknown queues will be added automatically, but if this flag is disabled the occurrence of unknown queues in wanted will raise KeyError. - ha\policy (Sequence, str) Default HA policy for queues with none set. - max\priority (int) Default x-max-priority for queues with none set.

 '''

 add (queue, kwargs)

-Add new queue.

 '''